brycewray/eleventy_solo/src/posts/2020/07/goodbye-hello.md

 [^hiRes]: Indeed, I've taken advantage of Vercel's added oomph to raise the quality of the *original* images from which my build creates responsive images, after seeing [this Twitter conversation](https://twitter.com/jensimmons/status/1276187305401860097).

-Finally, I simply preferred the Vercel DX, especially the developer UI, over that of either the increasingly cluttered Netlify and the getting-there-but-not-there-yet Render---not to mention the you-better-have-time-to-read-a-lot-of-docs Firebase.
+Finally, I simply preferred the Vercel DX, especially the developer UI, over that of either the increasingly cluttered Netlify or the getting-there-but-not-there-yet Render---not to mention the you-better-have-time-to-read-a-lot-of-docs Firebase.

 So, on June 30, this site moved to Vercel.